 Luliang Shanxi, China Travel Guide

-Luliang's weather patterns unfold throughout the year, with spring bringing mild and arid conditions (5°C to 20°C), though occasional sandstorms may can be seen in March and April.
+Luliang's typical weather unfold throughout the year, with spring bringing mild and arid conditions (5°C to 20°C), though occasional sandstorms may can be seen in March and April.
 Summer (June-August) runs warm to hot (20°C to 30°C), with high rainfall during the monsoon season.
-Autumn (September-November) offers cool and dry conditions, generally considered the most pleasant time to visit, with temperatures between 5°C and 20°C. Winter (December-February) becomes cold and dry, with temperatures often sub-zero (-10°C to 0°C), alongside some snowfall.
+Autumn (September-November) offers brisk and dry conditions, generally considered the most pleasant time to visit, with temperatures between 5°C and 20°C. Winter (December-February) becomes cold and dry, with temperatures often sub-zero (-10°C to 0°C), alongside some snowfall.

 Luliang is not in a hurricane zone, but summer monsoon rain might cause localized flooding in low-lying areas, especially in July-August.
 Always consider wearing a Light rain jacket or carrying an Umbrella in these months.